dboryga/ts-objectify-type/README.md

 ## Key Feature

-The library provides custom typescript transformer that creates object representation of provided Type.
+The library provides a custom typescript transformer that creates object representation of provided Type.
-To transform type use `objectifyType` from `ts-objectify-type` module:
+To transform a type use `objectifyType` from the `ts-objectify-type` module:

 ```ts
 import { objectifyType } from 'ts-objectify-type';